hesthub/iac/osx/blog-part2.md

     ...
 ```

-or we can include our roles based on provided variables:
+Alternatively, we can include roles based on provided variables:

 ``` yaml
 ---